mspath/waterme/README.md

 A Simple app which reminds you to water your plants.

-This is an idependent project of the [Android Basics in Kotlin] course from Google.
+This is an independent project of the [Android Basics in Kotlin] course from Google.
 It is developed in [Unit 6] [Pathway 1]

 This app is based on the [Project Water Me app] Codelab.